-- 2.11 There had been little historical funding to support Improving Access to Psychological Therapies (IAPT) services in Croydon and this is now being addressed through additional investment over 2014/15.
+There had been little historical funding to support Improving Access to Psychological Therapies (IAPT) services in Croydon and this is now being addressed through additional investment over 2014/15.
 There has also been a highly targeted approach to ensure the service has delivered increased capacity, easier access and it is on target to deliver against the increased trajectory as agreed with NHSE (5%).
-Whilst this remains below the national target of 15%, it is none the less a significant increase in service provision from 2013/14 (3.7%) - 2.12 The CCG is committed to expanding this target further again in 2015/16 and a meeting is scheduled for early February to allow interface between the Voluntary Sector providers of talking therapies and NHS E to consider further how the existing services can be included as part of the IAPT provision.
+Whilst this remains below the national target of 15%, it is none the less a significant increase in service provision from 2013/14 (3.7%).

+The CCG is committed to expanding this target further again in 2015/16 and a meeting in early February facilitated an interface between the Voluntary Sector providers of talking therapies and NHSE to consider further how the existing services could be included as part of the IAPT provision.